daniel-simpson/blog/content/posts/2012-06-26---there-is-no-mobile-framework.md

 - "mobile"
 - "css"
 - "development"
 description: "When it comes to developing websites for mobile devices, there is no set framework.
-There are tools, helpers, [quasi-frameworks](http://jquerymobile.com/), but there is no specific *framework* for developing these applications."
+There are tools, helpers, [quasi-frameworks](http://jquerymobile.com/), but there is no specific *framework* for developing these applications."
 ---
 When it comes to developing websites for mobile devices, there is no set framework.
 There are tools, helpers, [quasi-frameworks](http://jquerymobile.com/), but there is no specific *framework* for developing these applications.